akhauriyash/XNOR-Intel-ISA/README.md

   Run the binarize.c code.
 In the preliminary round, the results are as such:
   (matrix size: 8192)

+KMP_AFFINITY=scatter
+`
-`Number of OpenMP threads:  64`
+Number of OpenMP threads:  64

-`Binarization A - Completed in: 0.0059493 seconds`
+Binarization A - Completed in: 0.0059493 seconds

-`Binarization B - Completed in: 0.0994816 seconds`
+Binarization B - Completed in: 0.0994816 seconds`

+KMP_AFFINITY=balanced, granularity=fine
+`
+Number of OpenMP threads:  64

+Binarization A - Completed in: 0.0065423 seconds

+Binarization B - Completed in: 0.0957288 seconds
+`
+KMP_AFFINITY=compact
+`
+Number of OpenMP threads:  64

+Binarization A - Completed in: 0.0170125 seconds

+Binarization B - Completed in: 0.1191385 seconds

+`

 As matrices are cached in row major format and we access B column wise, it is no surprise that the binarization of B is so slow.
 It might be a better idea to first transpose the B matrix, and then do the binarization process for more cache hits.
 This is a very basic optimization technique.
 The binarization algorithm has a lot of scope for parallelization.